appdev-projects/rails-7-template/README.md

 1. Clone the repository:
 `git clone https://github.com/dgarcia13-99/tester-tracker-sephora`

-2. Navigate to the project directory:
-`cd tester-tracker-sephora`

-3. Install the required gems:
+2. Install the required gems:
 `bundle install`

-4. Set up the database:
+3. Set up the database:
 `rake sample_data`

-5. Start the Rails server:
+4. Start the Rails server:
 `bin/dev`

+## Configuration

+Currently, there aren’t any specific configurations needed for this project.

+If you’re looking to add things like API keys, environment settings, or other sensitive info, a good way to handle that is by using Rails credentials.
+It’s a secure way to keep sensitive information out of version control while still making it easy to use in your app.

 ## Usage